 - In general, do you feel your assignments are clear and you have all of the information needed to deliver?
 If not, what type of direction is missing?

 - Our project managers assign “max hours” to each task.
 Do you feel you are given enough time to complete the work?
 Are there certain project types that should be awarded more time?

-- Google Docs have become a bigger part of our workflow.
+- We recently made the switch from Sketch to Figma.
 How would you rate your experience thus far?
-Please share any pain points you’ve had using them internally and externally, with clients.
+Please share any pain points you’ve had using the new design software internally and externally, with clients.